kokkos/pykokkos/docs/index.rst

    Knowing Kokkos is not necessary for using PyKokkos.

-On each page of this documentation, we will have a section `Kokkos` to discuss similarities between Kokkos and PyKokkos.
+On some pages of this documentation, as appropriate, we will have a section `Kokkos` to discuss similarities between Kokkos and PyKokkos.
 We believe that the `Kokkos` section will be primarily of interest to those already familiar with the Kokkos framework.

 .. toctree::
    :maxdepth: 2